giancosta86/giancosta86.github.io/_posts/2016-01-03-wildfly-clustering.md

 The suggested way to run the example is [MoonDeploy](https://github.com/giancosta86/moondeploy), an open source deployment tool similar to Java Web Start: if MoonDeploy is installed, just click on **App.moondeploy** in Magellan's [latest release](https://github.com/giancosta86/magellan/releases/latest) file list and open it with MoonDeploy - the application will be downloaded and started.

-By clicking on the two buttons provided by the JavaFX user interface, you'll actually interact with the session bean on the server.
+By clicking on the two buttons shown in the JavaFX user interface, you'll actually interact with the session bean on the server.

 ## Highlights of the ScalaFX client